AidenKitamura/blog/README.md

 # My Blog
-A new blog design using Hugo
+A new blog using Hugo
-## Checklist
+## Reference
-- Photo Booth Function
-- Map Integration
-- In-site Posts References
-- Memo Function
+Currently the blog is using [Paper-Mod](https://github.com/adityatelange/hugo-PaperMod)